golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

 # Introduction

-Golem images define a remote environment here you execute tasks.
+Golem images define a remote environment where you execute tasks.
 They are identified either by their `tags` or by a `hash`.
 You can read more about Golem images in [Golem Images Explained](/docs/creators/javascript/guides/golem-images) guide.

 ## Using Golem images